Build a business and earn and income with hundreds of training tutorials

 U = Understand

-In other words, you share their pain or in their pain, and you tell them how much more painful it is either because there is no solution out there, or because other solutions, even competing or previous solutions, are not as good for whatever reasons.
+You not only get the reader to identify themselves with you, but also magnify the problem in their minds.
+You share their pain, or share in their pain, as if you were saying “I understand how it feels.”
+And you tell them how much more painful it is either because there is no solution out there, or because other solutions are insufficient for whatever reason.

 And that leads to the next step, which is to…